canalplus/rx-player/doc/api/Miscellaneous/plugins.md

     this audio track is a "dub", meaning it was recorded in another language than the original.
 If set to `false`, we know that this audio track is in an original language.

-    This property is `undefined` if we do not known whether it is in an original language or if does not apply for the track type.
+    This property is `undefined` if we do not know whether it is in an original language or if does not apply for the track type.

   - isSignInterpreted `{Boolean|undefined}`): If set to `true` and if this is a video